thomasrooth/thomasrooth.github.io/_posts/2023-05-20-Loss and Accuracy.md

 # Assessing Model Suitability

+"Machine intelligence is the last invention that humanity will ever need to make" - Nick Bostrom

 Now that I have some experience using fastai to create models, I started exploring different methods of investigating the effectiveness of the models I was designing.
 I was incredibly surprised by the sheer number of pretrained models available for use in fastai!

 ![](/images/models.JPG "Different pretrained models available in fastai")